shivsinghcse/Javascript-75Hard-2.0/Day-02/Notes.md

 # Day - 02 (Programming Language Fundamentals)

 ### Software
+Software is a collection of programs designed to perform specific tasks.
 -   There are 2 types of software

     -   System software (Operating System)